ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 ## Before We Start
 Before we start, I would like to give you some insight on my master thesis.
 In short, my thesis is basically an extension of [AlphaZero](https://arxiv.org/abs/1712.01815) inspired by [Imagination-Augmented Agents](https://arxiv.org/abs/1707.06203).

 If you have already read the above two papers, you will find my thesis quite easy to follow.
 If not, well, I cannot guarantee anything.
-In the following I assume you have a rough understanding of how Alpha(Go) Zero works, e.g:
+In the following sections I assume you have a general understanding of how Alpha(Go) Zero works, e.g.:
 - A neural network with a policy head and a value head,
 - Monte-Carlo tree search (MCTS) to find the best action,
 - How neural network estimation is combined with MCTS in Alpha(Go) Zero,